 - Bereaved who have experienced unexpected or violent death or suicide of a loved one

 Personality styles also play a part in depression.
 Those whose outlook is generally more negative may be at greater risk.
 How we are socialized in our family of origin and how grief and mourning was normalized play a role as well.

 We live in a mourning-avoidant society.
 Avoiding emotion and avoiding the mourning process, compulsive behaviors, minimizing feelings, overwork, over use of alcohol, drugs, or other substances can all retard the grieving process.

 Grief work is the hardest work I ever had to do.
 Your spouse, children and friends can’t do your grief work and you can’t do theirs.
 We can never get over our losses, but we can learn to live with them and integrate them into the fabric of our lives.
 We have to have the courage to do the work of mourning, and that takes strength and perseverance too.
 If you are willing to grow and learn through loss you will come out the other side blessed with compassion, health, and most definitely living a life with purpose and meaning.
 You have to embrace the pain to get the gain and then depression will not hold you in its tight grip.
 You have resilience.
 Seek it and yell “victory”.

-This post was originally published in Threads newsletter, Fall 2014.
+This post was originally published in the Fall 2014 newsletter.